EP-0024: Unified Frame Identity And Lifecycle¶

 - Collapse

-make-frameto one constructor over image options plus frame configuration options — adopting option-(a) and removing therf2-32siq3.45option-(b) fail-loud redirect; folds intorf2-tu2vr7(the make-frame backing collapse, which already ownsre-frame.live-frame).
+make-frameto one constructor over image options plus frame configuration options — adopting option-(a) and removing the earlier option-(b) fail-loud redirect; folds into the make-frame backing collapse, which already ownsre-frame.live-frame.
 The advancedre-frame.frame/make-framebecomes internal or disappears. - Migrate Story, tests, SSR, and examples off create-twice setup.

 - Implement the idempotent-replacement duplicate-id/hot-reload policy (behaviour change from fail-loud; preserve durable state on re-mount).